soumendus/file-audit-using-kaudit/README.md

     $ auditdir

-    We can also register our daemon with the systemd and use the systemctl to start and stop and check the status.
+    TBD: Either we do it as above or we can also register our daemon with the systemd and use the systemctl to start and stop and check the status.

     Contents of /etc/systemd/system/fmas.service
     [Unit]